Left-on-Read/leftonread/app/README.md

 ```

 You most likely have an old electron process running.
 If this is warning, you can ignore it.
 Otherwise, kill the old process.

-## Sponsors

-Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website.

-## License

-Left on Read is MIT Licensed.

-By contributing to Left on Read, you agree that your contributions will be licensed under its MIT license.